Blue Ridge Journal

 "The executive Power shall be vested in" the President.
 (Art.II, Sec.1)

 What is "executive power"?
 Unfortunately, the Constitution does not give a real job description of the presidency, and does not define "executive power".
 In fact, the Constitution doesn't define any of its terms; that's one of the major difficulties in interpreting it.
-We know that many words and phrases did not mean quite the same to those who wrote it in 1787 as it does to us today.
-(And the Supreme Court can't agree to which extent we're bound by what was once meant, or are free to choose more modern meanings.)
+We know that many words and phrases did not mean quite the same to those who wrote the Constitution in 1787 as they mean to us today.
+(And the Supreme Court can't agree to what extent we're bound by what was once meant, or are free to choose more modern meanings.)
 But, in general, the phrase "executive power" must mean – as it does in the business world today – authority necessary to execute policy or instruction from those who are established to formulate policy.
 In business, "those" are the company's board of trustees, the governing board.
 Under the U.S. Constitution, the "board" is the U.S. Congress, which sets national policy by passing laws, and implements them by more or less specific instructions to the President in the annual budget appropriations and in laws and resolutions.
-It's important to keep in mind that executive power is delegated power.
+It's important to keep in mind that while authority to exercise "executive power" is established for the President in the Constitution, the details that turn this authority into power are delegated by Congress.
+Thus, by and large, "executive power" is delegated power.
 The President executes national policy; he does not have authority to establish policy, except to the extent that he is given policy latitude in the laws and resolutions passed by Congress.
 The national policy maker, both for internal and foreign affairs, and indeed the implementer, is Congress.
 We hire the President to execute the instructions of Congress.
-(Having said this, we recognize that over the years the executive power of the President has, in more and more areas, and contrary to the Constitution's intent, become de facto policy power.
-More on this below.)
+(Having said this, we recognize that over the years the executive power of the President has, in more and more areas, and to a degree hardly anticipated by the authors of the Constitution, become de facto policy-setting power.
+We'll get back to this below.)

 3. Commander in Chief